Anniepoo/swiplchrtut/basics.md

 Next comes the _head_.
 The head is a series of CHR constraints which must **all** be present for the rule to fire.
 In our first salt water example, both salt and water must be present.

 As we've already seen, we can store more than one `salt` in the store.
-We can have more than one `salt` in the head.
+We can have two `salt`s in the head, in which case we two or more salts in the store to fire the rule.

 [NOTE]
 .Exercise - set semantics